 With more than 600 articles to my name across several sites (some of which are long gone), it goes without saying that writer’s block has reared its ugly head from time to time… or is it actually procrastination?
 Telling them apart can be difficult and I am certainly no psychology expert.
 As such, do keep in mind that what follows is based entirely on personal experience.
 Welcome to The Indie Post.

 Whether you’re a novelist, a blogger or a journalist, consistency is important.
 Not just in terms of how you write and what it’s about, but also the frequency at which you do it.
 You’re not going to establish a readership by publishing a book once every 6-7 years or an article every 2-3 months.
-I learnt that the hard way back in 2011 when this site first saw the light of day (albeit on a different domain, and with a different type of content) and believe me, keeping at it hasn’t always been easy.
+I learned that the hard way back in 2011 when this site first saw the light of day (albeit on a different domain, and with a different type of content) and believe me, keeping at it hasn’t always been easy.

 In terms of video game blogging/journalism, procrastination is easily my greatest enemy.
 The fact that I don’t monetize my content in any way probably doesn’t help, because this means I could easily take a day or two off.
 Food would still be put on the table and the rent wouldn’t be a problem either.
 Doesn’t mean I haven’t gone 24 hours without publishing anything though, and much as I’d like to claim otherwise, I’m fairly certain that there have been very few actual cases of writer’s block.